 Reduce waste and streamline production

-Circular economy stresses on the importance of prolonging the life of products, and repairing and reusing them.
-This directly leads to a reduction in waste, and helps you streamline production based on intelligence.
-Predictive models and Internet of Things (IoT) help provide ongoing maintenance and servicing, and eliminate the need for wasteful manufacturing.
+The circular economy stresses the importance of prolonging the life of products and repairing and reusing them.
+This directly leads to a reduction in waste and helps you streamline production based on intelligence.
+Predictive models and the Internet of Things (IoT) help provide ongoing maintenance and servicing and eliminate the need for wasteful manufacturing.
 Ingenious packaging solutions such as compostable packaging help reduce non-biodegradable solid waste.

-Repairing and reusing products, and implementing organic recycling come with multiple business benefits.
-To begin with, businesses which adopt the circular economy model will find it easier to comply with waste management regulations.
-In addition, businesses gain a competitive edge, and enhance brand loyalty as well.
+Repairing and reusing products, and implementing organic recycling comes with multiple business benefits.
+To begin with, businesses that adopt the circular economy model will find it easier to comply with waste management regulations.
+In addition, businesses gain a competitive edge and enhance brand loyalty as well.
 This is often the result of an eco-friendly brand image and enhanced after-sales support.
-In the long term, circular economy also helps businesses to scale up, innovate, and streamline production in the direction of Zero Waste.
+In the long term, a circular economy also helps businesses to scale up, innovate, and streamline production in the direction of Zero Waste.